CHTC/chtc-website-source/faculty-resources.md

 ---
 highlighter: none
 layout: character_optimized
-title: Resources for Faculty and Staff
+title: Resources for Faculty and PIs
 ---

 If you are a current/prospective UW - Madison faculty member or PI and want to partner with CHTC,